History of the nude in art: Vanguardism

 Art Deco was a movement that emerged in France in the mid-1920s and was a revolution in interior design and the graphic and industrial arts.
-Aimed mainly at a bourgeois public—that of the so-called Belle Époque—it stood out for ostentation and luxury, and developed notably in advertising illustration (Erté) and poster design (Cassandre).
-In painting, the work of Tamara de Lempicka stood out: she trained with the nabí Maurice Denis and the cubist André Lhote, while she felt a great fascination for Ingres, for which her work was nicknamed "Ingresian cubism".
-Later she had a surrealist phase, and then moved towards a certain neoclassicism.
+Aimed mainly at a bourgeois public—that of the so-called Belle Époque—it stood out for ostentation and luxury.
+It developedd notably in advertising illustration (Erté) and poster design (Cassandre).
+In painting, the work of Tamara de Lempicka stood out: she trained with the nabí Maurice Denis and the cubist André Lhote, while she felt a great fascination for Ingres, which earned her work the nickname "Ingresian cubism".
+Later, she had a surrealist phase and then moved towards a certain neoclassicism.
 Her nudes present women who are a product of their time, elegant and sophisticated, luxurious and glamorous, as if they were out of a fashion magazine, but subjected to the dictates of a macho society, from which they sometimes seem to rebel, becoming modern heroines whose bodies reveal a vibrant inner power.
 In contrast to the classical dichotomy between the heavenly Venus and the worldly Venus, Lempicka creates a third type of woman, neither divine nor unapproachable, but neither vulgar nor vilifiable, a modern woman who assumes her sexuality without hindrance, and who is admired and respected by men, a woman of high society who follows the dictates of fashion.
 Among her works stand out: The Two Friends (1923), Perspective (1923), Sleeping Girl (1923), Seated Nude (1923), Rhythm (1924), Nude on a Terrace (1925), The Model (1925), Group of Four Female Nudes (1925), The Dream (1927), Andromeda (1927), The Pink Shirt (1927), The Beautiful Rafaela (1927), Women Bathing (1929), Two Friends (1930), Nude with Buildings (1930), Adam and Eve (1932), Susanna in the Bath (1938), etc.